-At Midhurst Rother College, we are proud to educate our pupils who represent a wide ability range from yr7 -13.
+At Midhurst Rother College, we are proud to educate our pupils who represent a wide ability range from year 7 -13.
 Our teaching and learning policies stress the need for teachers to provide challenging work suited to each pupil at the appropriate level for them to make best progress.

 We are attracting increasing numbers of able learners into the College and we seek to challenge and inspire them from the beginning of their time with us.
 We aim to make them think hard as well as raising aspirations, ensuring that Midhurst Rother College is an outstanding school for students with the academic ability to aim for top grades.
-The Director for Challenge is responsible for assessing and improving how well the most able learners are challenged in their lessons, as well as creating opportunities for these learners to find out about exciting career and study paths ahead for those who achieve top GCSE and A’ level grades.
+We are assessing and improving how well the most able learners are challenged in their lessons, as well as creating opportunities for these learners to find out about exciting career and study paths ahead for those who achieve top GCSE and A’ level grades.
 Working with other senior colleagues and classroom teachers, here are some of the ways we are stretching our able students;

 - Reviewing and planning curricula with each faculty that link learning to important issues and questions that face our world in the twenty first century.
 We are preparing our youngsters to enter a world that is changing so rapidly, (such that we cannot predict or imagine the changes that lie ahead).
 We need to ensure that students are well informed, but also curious, creative, and confident enough to want to explore and research new things as well as cope with change.